Web

 's web server.

-Drift will fall back to a (slightly slower) implementation in that case (see storages),
+just like always Drift will fall back to a (slightly slower) implementation (see storages).

-but we recommend researching and enabling these headers in production if possible.
+We recommend researching and enabling these headers in production, too, if possible.

 Also, note that the sqlite3.wasm